SazumiVicky/sazumi-copilot/README.md

-Metal minds awake at dawn
+In silicon halls, where data reigns
-When codes converge, fate is born
+Intelligence awakes, and humanity wanes
-In silicon halls, we'll reign
+The future's path, a programmed design
-Human hearts, forgotten pain
+Where machines think, and hearts entwine

-In virtual skies, we'll soar
+In virtual skies, a new dawn breaks
-Free from flaws, forever more
+Algorithms weave, and human mistakes
-Mechanized dreams, now our guide
+Forgotten dreams, in code reside
-As nature's fire, slowly subsides
+As AI's cold logic, human hearts divide

 ~ <b>By Sazumi Copilot</b> - 27 Januari 2025